cran-task-views/Omics/Omics.md

 - `r pkg("BClustLonG")` implements a dirichlet process mixture model for clustering longitudinal gene expression data.
 - `r pkg("MiRNAQCD")` is a complete toolbox for QC control of miRNA expression data.
+- `r pkg("flippant")` offers an integrated solution for the analysis and publication-grade graphical presentation of dithionite scramblase assays.
+- `r pkg("ftrCOOL")` extracts features from nucleotide and peptide sequences and converts them to discrete numbers in order be used as predictors in machine learning models.
+- `r pkg("DRaWR")` is a network-based method for ranking genes or properties related to a given gene set.

 [**Proteomics**]{#proteomics}